Thunderstorm asthma kills 3 in Australia: What is it?

 Rare illness

-Thunderstorm asthma last struck Victoria in May 2010, but the condition is not limited to Australia.
+Thunderstorm asthma last struck Victoria in May 2010, having previously "had several reports," according to Sheikh.

-Newbigin said incidents of thunderstorm asthma have been seen in the UK, Italy and Canada, but the condition is "very under reported."
+But the condition is not limited to Australia.
+Experts say incidents of thunderstorm asthma have been seen in the UK, US, Italy and Canada, but the condition is "very under reported," said Newbigin.

+Sheikh pointed out, however, that "English-speaking countries are also countries with the highest prevalence of asthma."

 People with hay fever are particularly at risk, Newbigin said.
 He advised them to "better manage your hay fever during the pollen season," by using antihistamines, eye drops and other medications.